QuTech-Delft/OpenQL/docs/platform_cc.rst

 * ``name`` a friendly name for the instrument
 * ``ref_instrument_definition`` selects record under 'instrument_definitions', which must exits or an error is raised
 * ``ref_control_mode`` selects record under 'control_modes', which must exits or an error is raised
-* ``ref_signals_type`` defines which signal type this instrument instance provides.
+* ``signal_type`` defines which signal type this instrument instance provides.
-.. describe matching process against 'signals/*/type'
 ..
-FIXME: rename to 'signals_type'
+FIXME: describe matching process against 'signals/*/type'
 * ``qubits`` G groups of 1 or more qubits.
 G must match one of the available group sizes of 'instrument_definitions/<ref_instrument_definition>/control_group_sizes'.
 If more than 1 qubits are stated per group - e.g. for an AWG used in conjunction with a VSM - they may not produce conflicting signals at any time slot, or an error is raised
 * ``controller/slot`` the slot number of the CC this instrument is connected to
 * ``controller/name`` reserved for future use